alescrnjar/MolAsNet/README.md

 MolAsNet is a Graph Convolutional Neural (GCN) Network, that takes the structure of a given protein as a graph and predicts whether atoms are hydrogens or heavy atoms (C, N, O, S), thus performing a node classification task.
 The protein structure is loaded as a .mol2 file, which provides information on the atoms identity as well as the bond network.

+Node features include atomic species (C, N, O, S, H), residue name, whether the atom is a hydrogen or a heavy atom, and whether the atom belongs to the protein backbone or to a side-chain.

+The chosen default embeddings/numerical representations for the nodes is node degree.

 The code is adapted from this tutorial: https://towardsdatascience.com/a-beginners-guide-to-graph-neural-networks-using-pytorch-geometric-part-1-d98dc93e7742

-The chosen default embeddings/numerical representations for the nodes is node degree.

 <!--The architecture includes 4 GCNConv layers (first described by Kipf et al.: https://arxiv.org/abs/1609.02907).